CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: Evaluation

 The metric values outside the threshold range get zero points.
 The values within the range are mapped to the interval $[0, 100]$.
-Then, the score of each case in the testing data is calculated as the mean of the four scores.
-The missing cases (sets which do not have segmentation results) get zero points and these points are included in the final score calculation.
+Then, the scores of each case in the test data \emre{are} calculated as the mean of the four scores.
+The missing cases (sets that do not have segmentation results) get zero points and these points are included in the final score calculation.
 The average of the scores across all test cases determines the overall score of the team for the specified task.
 The code for all metrics (in MATLAB, Python, and Julia) is available at \url{https://github.com/emrekavur/CHAOS-evaluation}.
-Also, more details about the metrics, CHAOS scoring system, and a mini-experiment that compares sensitivities of different metrics to distorted segmentations are provided on the same website.
+Also, more details about the metrics, the CHAOS scoring system, and a mini-experiment that compares sensitivities of different metrics to distorted segmentations are provided on the same website.